 Principal Research Scientist

 Principal research scientists and research scientists may be appointed in academic departments or in research centers.
-They are not members of the University Faculty.
+They are members of the RTE Faculty and have University Voting Rights.
 Research scientists and principal research scientists are non-voting members of their college or school faculty and may be given the right to vote by that faculty.